VisualBoy/OctoPrint-LiveGCodeControl/README.md

 2. Go to the **Plugin Manager**.
 3. Click on **Get More...**.
 4. Search for "LiveGCodeControl" and click **Install**.
-Alternatively, you can manually install by pasting the URL of this repository (`https://github.com/VisualBoy/OctoPrint-LiveGCodeControl`) into the "...from URL" field in the Plugin Manager.
+Alternatively, you can manually install by pasting the URL of this repository (`[https://github.com/VisualBoy/OctoPrint-LiveGCodeControl](https://github.com/VisualBoy/OctoPrint-LiveGCodeControl/releases/download/0.1.0/OctoPrint-LiveGCodeControl-0.1.0.zip)`) into the "...from URL" field in the Plugin Manager.

----
-*This README was generated and updated by an AI agent.*